How Much Should I Bench Press for My Weight (in kg)? Calculator

 So, how much should you bench for your weight in kg?

-Whether you’re chasing bench press 70kg for 10 times or working on your bench press progression to hit 100 kg, the key is consistency, good form, and steady increases.
+Whether you’re working towards a 70 kg bench press for 10 reps or building towards a 100 kg bench press, the key is consistency, good form and steady increases over time.

-And if you’re training alone, remember: a bench press no spotter is fine if you use safety pins, dumbbells, or sensible weight choices.
+If you’re training alone, bench pressing without a spotter can still be safe when you use safety pins, dumbbells, or sensible weight choices.